OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-078.md

 ## Psalm 78:9

-> The sons of Ephraim were archers equipped with bows,
+> The sons of Ephraim, armed with bows,
-> Yet they turned back on the day of battle.
+> Yet retreated on the day of battle.

 ## Psalm 78:10

-> They did not keep the covenant of God
+> They did not uphold the covenant of God
-> And refused to walk in His Law;
+> And refused to follow His law;

 ## Psalm 78:11

 > They forgot His deeds
-> And His miracles that He had shown them.
+> And the miracles He had shown them.

 ## Psalm 78:12

-> He performed wonders before their fathers
+> He performed wonders before their ancestors
-> In the land of Egypt, in the field of Zoan.
+> In the land of Egypt, in the fields of Zoan.

 ---

 ## Psalm 78:13

-> He divided the sea and caused them to pass through,
+> He divided the sea and led them through,
-> And He made the waters stand up like a heap.
+> And He made the waters stand up like a wall.

 ## Psalm 78:14

-> Then He led them with the cloud by day,
+> Then He guided them with the cloud by day,
-> And all the night with a light of fire.
+> And all night with a light of fire.

 ## Psalm 78:15

 > He split the rocks in the wilderness
-> And gave them plenty to drink like the ocean depths.
+> And gave them abundant water like the ocean depths.

 ## Psalm 78:16

 > He brought forth streams from the rock
-> And made waters run down like rivers.
+> And made waters flow down like rivers.

 ---